vegardkv/rgot/README.md

 # rgot
-Super secret Dota Legends of Newearth project.
+Super secret Dota Legends of Newerth of The Storm project.